 The navigation option features a central multimedia controller for the radio, navigation system, iPod interface, trip computer, Bluetooth phone, and settings in the Driver Information System.
 It uses a large rotating knob and six buttons.
 Compared to BMW's iDrive, the Hyundai system is simpler to use, but it still adds a couple steps to simple tasks like programming a radio station.
 The iPod interface works well, too, displaying songs, artists or playlists on the dashboard screen.
 However, returning to a previous menu always starts you over alphabetically.
 It would be nice if the system returned to the last spot you visited.
 Nonetheless, other manufacturers would do well to study the simplicity of Hyundai's multimedia interface.

-The trunk is deep, with 16.0 cubic feet of cargo room, but it is a bit compromised by the lack of split folding rear seats.
+The trunk is deep, with 16.0 cubic feet of cargo room.
+However, the rear seats do not fold.
 Hyundai opted against them for structural reasons.
-For some, this may be a deal breaker, but at least a rear pass-through is provided.
+A rear pass-through is provided.

-The Genesis 3.8 V6 is lighter, making it more nimble and responsive in the corners than the 4.6-liter V8 model.
-However, most drivers might never notice the difference.
+The Genesis 3.8 V6 is lighter than the 4.6-liter V8 model, making it more nimble and responsive in the corners.

 The Genesis is equipped with Amplitude Selective Dampers, which are basically two shocks in one.
 These shocks have one mode for small, high-frequency bumps and ripples and another mode for larger motions.
 Hyundai says they improve ride comfort, optimize road surface contact, and increase body and wheel control.
 On the road, they help the Genesis provide a smooth, quiet ride.
 We detected no float or wallow, though we did find that the ride got bouncy over humps and ruts at highway speeds.

-The V8 model offers Hyundai's new Tau 4.6-liter DOHC V8.
-This engine has continuously variable valve timing for both the intake and exhaust, and also comes with a Variable Intake System designed to allow the engine to breathe more efficiently at both low and high speeds.
-The result is 375 hp at 6500 rpm and 333 pound-feet of torque at 3500 rpm with premium fuel.
-Save some cash and choose regular fuel and those numbers drop slightly to 368 hp and 324 pound-feet of torque.
+The Genesis 4.6 model comes with a 4.6-liter DOHC V8.
+Like the V6, the V8 has continuously variable valve timing for both the intake and exhaust, and also comes with a Variable Intake System designed to allow the engine to breathe more efficiently at both low and high speeds.
+Retuned slightly for 2011, the 4.6-liter V8 produces 385 hp at 6500 rpm and 333 pound-feet of torque at 3500 rpm with premium fuel.
+Save some cash and choose regular fuel and those numbers drop slightly to 378 hp and 324 pound-feet of torque.

 The V8 is substantially quicker than the V6.
 It has plenty of power from a stop, in the midrange, and at highway speeds for passing.
-Hyundai quotes a 5.7-second 0-60 mph time, and we believe it.
+Hyundai quotes a 5.3-second 0-60 mph time.
 The V8 is EPA-rated at 17/25 mpg City/Highway, which isn't much of a fuel economy penalty given the extra power.

-Each engine is mated to a different six-speed automatic transmission.
+Each engine is mated to a different 6-speed automatic transmission.
 Both are responsive, shifting quickly and smoothly.
 Both also have Hyundai's Shiftronic manual shift gate.
-Neither model is yet rated for towing, but Hyundai says a towing package will be offered.

-The Hyundai Genesis luxury sedan offers lots of features for the dollar.
+We think the Hyundai Genesis offers a good value among luxury sedans.
+Both the V6 and V8 models deliver fine handling, a smooth ride and willing power.
+The Genesis features roomy, nicely appointed cabins.
 When it comes to sports sedan credentials, the Genesis is surprisingly capable, though not a match for the best in the class.
-With a smooth ride, lots of interior room, and willing power, the Genesis is a viable alternative to established luxury brands.
-Genesis customers can choose between the capable 3.8 model that provides more nimble handling and better fuel economy or a quicker 4.6 model with more luxury and a higher price.
+It isn't quite as good as the name-brand luxury cars but it costs less.
+Overall, the Genesis is a viable alternative to established luxury brands.
+Genesis customers can choose between the capable 3.8 V6 model that provides more nimble handling and better fuel economy or the quicker 4.6 V8 model with more luxury and a higher price.